 - Share this article on Comment

 - Share this article on Whatsapp

 LONDON – U.K. celebrity publicist Max Clifford has been found guilty of eight of 11 charges of “indecent” assault on women and girls as young as 15.

-The 71-year-old public relations veteran, whose clients have included Simon Cowell, previously called all the allegations “completely false,” pleading not guilty to the charges.
+The 71-year-old PR man, whose clients have included Simon Cowell, previously called all the allegations “completely false,” pleading not guilty to the charges.

 In December 2012, Clifford was questioned as part of one of several probes sparked by sexual abuse allegations against late TV host Jimmy Savile.

-In 2013, Clifford was charged with committing 11 assaults on seven people between 1966 and 1985.
+In 2013 he was charged with committing 11 assaults on seven people between 1966 and 1985.
 He was not charged in the case of three other allegations.

-His guilty verdict was described by BBC home affairs correspondent Danny Shaw as “hugely significant” as the first Operation Yewtree conviction.
+BBC home affairs correspondent Danny Shaw described the Clifford verdicts as “hugely significant” as the first Operation Yewtree conviction.